jessicakenney/my_project/README.md

 ## Game Plan
-After some reflection I have narrowed down some areas that I would like to spend my time on that will provide me above mentioned confidence moving forward.
+After some reflection I have narrowed down some areas that I would like to spend my time on that will provide me with the above mentioned confidence moving forward.

 * Past Experience Review Technical and Non-Technical
 * Client Side -v- Server Side Big Picture Review
 * HackReactor, Hackerrank
 * typing.io

 ### Past Experience Review

-####What is holding me back?
+#### What is holding me back?

 #### Technical
 I have significant Engineering Experience that I have been very excited to return to